Coding

 - Get and plot stock data Tool: Fetches stock prices using

-and plots them usingmatplotlib
+yfinanceand plots them usingmatplotlib.

 Agents and toolsΒΆ